-Table 3-7 describes ways to use various NIC driver properties and Microsoft Windows properties to performance tune a system.
+Table 3-5 describes ways to use various OneConnect driver properties and Microsoft Windows properties to performance tune a system.

-Table 3-7 Windows Server Performance Tuning Situations
+Table 3-5 Windows Server Performance Tuning Situations

 Situation Answer/Solution There are a large number of short-lived TCP connections such as web server or e-mail server.
 Enable RSS, increase number of RSS queues, and disable TCP offload.
 There are large data transfers such as to a file server, web server with file downloads, or an FTP server.
 Use TCP connection offload.
 There are large data transfers such as to a backup server.
 Enable jumbo packets, and use TCP offload.
+There is a small server struggling to keep up with larger servers on the network.
+Disable RSS, enable TCP offload, enable jumbo packets, and increase the interrupt moderation to allow fewer interrupts per second.
+There is a general purpose server such as Active Directory server, DHCP server, or a DNS server.
+Use TCP offload, and enable RSS.